Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-4.md

 - IPv6 addresses consist of 128 bits -- four times more than IPv4.
   - Adoption of IPv6 is slow but steady.

-- **Network Address Translation (NAT)** Lets organizations use one public IP address and many private IP addresses within the network.
+- **Network Address Translation (NAT)** lets organizations use one public IP address and many private IP addresses within the network.
   - Think of it like a business's receptionist, who transfers calls to private numbers inside the business.